-The manufacturer of the iSpring water system with Reverse Osmosis filtration has gone out of their way to ensure the installation process is virtually a walk in the park.
+The manufacturers of the iSpring system for Reverse Osmosis filtration has gone out of their way to ensure the installation process is virtually a walk in the park.

 They continue to keep in touch as long as you have this product.

 The parts of this RO DI unit are easy to put together, and for instance, the tubes are all color-coded so you know where to insert which.

-With everything in place, you can expect super clean, pure water for your reef tank, even though this system does not include a DI cartridge.
+With everything in place, you can expect super clean, pure water for your reef tank, even though this RO DI system does not include a DI cartridge.
 The unit does a fantastic job at filtering compounds that are harmful to marine invertebrates and corals because the media used in the filtration process is of quality grade and spread in 5 consecutive stages.
 For this reason, though it’s not a complete RO DI system, the iSpring RCC7AK is one of the best water filtration units for a reef tank.

 I have not used this particular unit myself, but I have a friend who does and manages a very successful SPS reef tank.
 He is absolutely confident in the efficiency of the iSpring and recently celebrated 3 years of no aquarium crashes.

 As you may know, reef tank crashes are usually a consequence of accumulating contaminants in aquarium water and generally occur less than a year after the contamination has started building up.

 Anyway, one unique feature with iSpring RCC7AK is the sixth unit called the Alkaline Remineralization filter, which enables the water to recover the essential minerals lost with the harmful compounds during the filtration.

 For this reason, the produced filtered water is not only good for your fish and corals but also for you.

-You’ll like its natural taste, thanks to this sixth stage, without which the water would be quite acidic in taste.Advantages:
+You’ll like its natural taste, thanks to this sixth stage, without which the water would be quite acidic.Advantages: